radicalbit/NSDb/docs/RestApis.md

     "filters": "[ optional array of Filter] "
 }
 ```
-Filter object is defines as below
+Filter object is defines as below:

 ```json
 {